Eating Disorder Treatment (EDT) Team Frequently Asked Questions

 - The team also assists students by providing treatment recommendations and referrals, particularly if they need a higher-level of treatment than what can be provided on campus.

 ANSWER: Eating disorders are complicated medical and psychological issues that affect a wide range of individuals.
 Because eating disorders can impact an individual’s physical health, emotional health, day-to-day functioning, and other aspects of their wellness, it is best practice to provide eating disorder treatment that includes professionals that can address these multiple facets of wellness and health.

-- Co-chairs: Student Health Medical Director, Dr. Mary Lynn Kiacz and CCS senior staff therapist, Dr. Holly Davis
+- Co-chairs: Student Health Medical Director, Dr. Mary Lynn Kiacz and CCS senior staff therapist, Samantha Tortora

 - Therapists and psychiatrist at Counseling and Consultation Service (CCS)